iurymk/ChatBot-with-Python/README.md

 # ChatBot-with-Python

 This code was created from ALURA Immersion in 11/05/2024.
+Gemini API was utilized in this project.